kyma-project/kyma/docs/04-operation-guides/troubleshooting/ac-01-application-gateway-troubleshooting.md

 1. Check the logs.

-    Check the logs from the Application Gateway Pod to verify that the call reached the Application Gateway.
+    Check the logs from the Application Gateway Pod to verify that the call reached Application Gateway.
     To fetch these logs, run this command:

     ```bash
     kubectl -n kyma-integration logs -l app={APP_NAME}-application-gateway -c {APP_NAME}-application-gateway
     ```

-    The request that reached the Pod is logged by the Application Gateway.
+    The request that reached the Pod is logged by Application Gateway.

 2. Check for the Access Service.

-    If the call you tried to make is not in the logs, check if the [Access Service](#architecture-application-connector-components-access-service) for the service you are trying to call exists.
+    If the call you tried to make is not in the logs, check if the [Access Service](../../05-technical-reference/03-architecture/ac-01-application-connector-components.md#access-service) for the service you are trying to call exists.
     ```
     kubectl -n kyma-integration get svc {APP_NAME}-{SERVICE_ID}
     ```